lishu/vscode-svg/README.md

 Hot Ctrl Key and Move mouse to a url(#id), That it!

+### SVG Format Support
+Formatting support using SVGO, which can prettify SVGs and sort tag attributes.

+**Thanks to [LaurentTreguier](https://github.com/LaurentTreguier) for sharing SVG formatting features**

 ## Known Issues

 Configuration option functionality is not yet implemented.